 affected by domestic abuse, additional support needs and mental health issues, and provided lots of opportunities to develop and deliver individual and group work parenting programmes.

-Jillian now works with a Local Authority Parent and Carer Support Team helping parents and carers to find and access support when they need it.
-She also coordinates and delivers parenting programmes for parents of teenagers such as Teen Triple P .
-Jillian is very committed to improving the support available to parents who care for a young person with emotional wellbeing difficulties and has ran a number of support sessions around Mental Health topics such as Stress, Self-Harm and Anxiety.
+Jillian now works with a Local Authority Parent and Carer Support Team providing and helping parents and carers to access support when they need it.
+She also coordinates and delivers parenting programmes for parents of teenagers.
+Jillian is very committed to improving the support available to parents who care for a young person with emotional well being difficulties and has developed and ran a number of support sessions around Mental Health topics such as Stress, Self-Harm and Anxiety.

-Jillian completed the Foundation Level in Family Therapy and Systemic Practice with the Family Therapy Training Network in 2017 whilst working as a member of a Systemic Family Service team.
-Systemic Practice is a particular way of working with individuals and families which takes account of their important relationships, across generations within each family’s unique circumstances.
+Jillian is trained at the Foundation Level in Family Therapy and Systemic Practice with the Family Therapy Training Network and also works as a member of a Systemic Family Service team.
+Systemic Practice is a particular way of working with individuals and families which takes account of relationships and communication within each family’s unique circumstances.
 The Systemic approach is used throughout all of the Mindfully Connected group and individual sessions.